crs8973/BathymetricSensor/README.md

 # Bathymetric Drift Sensor
 Group Members: Autumn, Grant, Teryn, and Camille

 This is the repository for the group working on the drifter with GPS, cellular, and bathymetric sensing.
+We are using a Boron sensor.

 Step 1: Find and fork an existing repository to one team member's GitHub account (done), clone (through GitHub desktop) to your computer (done), assess current status, and divide next steps.